scalableinternetservices/ucsb_website/index.md

 80.75% (B-).

-So that everyone knows where they stand within their group, we will confidentially conduct the peer grading process at each quarter interval in the course.
-Only the outcome of the final peer-grade will be used to compute the final grade.
+So that everyone knows where they stand within their group, we will confidentially conduct the peer grading process three times during the course (November 2, November 21, and December 7).
+Only the outcome of the final peer-grade (December 7) will be used to compute the final grade.

 ### Letter Grades